The Tech Contracting Dilemma

 To Contract or Not to Contract?

-Are you interested in learning about our current permanent or contact job opportunities?
-Jump onto our careers page here or get in touch.
-Follow us on LinkedIn to keep up to date with all things tech and see our latest job postings.
+Are you interested in exploring our current permanent or contract job opportunities?
+Visit our careers page.
+Follow us on LinkedIn to stay updated with the latest in tech and see our newest job postings.

 Leading research and advisory company, Gartner , recently released its annual report on the Top Strategic Technology Trends for 2023.
 The report provides valuable insights into the technology landscape that businesses will face in the coming years and offers guidance on how organisations can remain competitive in a rapidly evolving technology environment.
 The report focuses on three main themes for sustainable technology: Optimise, Scale, and Pioneer.
 OptimiSe This theme focuses on maximising existing technology to streamline operations and improve efficiency and sustainability.
 Gartner highlights the growing trend of using AI and machine learning to automate processes, increase security, reduce manual workloads, and increase productivity.
 Applied observability is expected to play a large role in optimising operations to achieve shorter latency for decision-making, enabling competitive advantage for target business or IT processes.
 Due to businesses being able to manipulate their data artifacts for competitive advantage, this in turn elevates the strategic importance of having access to the right data at the right time for rapid action and data-driven decision-making.
 Another key technology in this category is Robotic Process Automation (RPA), which can be deployed to automate repetitive tasks and streamline workflows.
 Additionally, Gartner mentions that digital twins (virtual models of physical assets) will become increasingly important for businesses looking to optimise their operations.
 Scale Scale refers to technologies that help organisations grow and reach new heights.
 The report identifies three key aspects of scalability for 2023 – vertically through industry cloud platforms, software delivery through platform engineers and everywhere through wireless value realisation.
 Edge computing and 5G are two key technologies in this category, as they allow organisations to handle an increasing amount of data and reduce latency.
 The cloud will also continue to play a major role in scaling businesses, as it enables organisations the necessary computing power and storage to handle growing amounts of data.
 Pioneer Finally, the pioneer theme focuses on new and emerging technologies that have the potential to disrupt traditional business models from superapps, adaptive AI, and the metaverse.
 Gartner highlights the rise of blockchain and decentralised systems, which have the potential to transform industries such as finance, supply chain, and real estate.
 Another important technology in this category is quantum computing, which has the potential to revolutionise fields such as cryptography and optimisation.
 In conclusion, the Top Strategic Technology Trends for 2023 report provides valuable insights into the technology landscape that businesses and organisations can expect to see in the coming years.
 By focusing on the three themes of Optimize, Scale, and Pioneer, Gartner provides a roadmap for organisations looking to stay ahead of the curve and remain competitive in a rapidly evolving technology landscape.
 To ensure your business has the necessary staffing solutions to manage these ongoing trends, contact the team at Halcyon Knights.
 With our expertise, you can be confident that your business is ready for the future of technology.